vondirath/UD---sellit/README.md

 ### What is it?
 ---------------
-This is an app intended to post items for sale based on location allowing
+This is a modular app intended to post items for sale based on location allowing
 secure image upload if a non production setting, comments between two people,
 posting by category and location.